-Since energy providers use kilowatt hours (kW) in their power rate, we need to convert the watt figure to kilowatts if we want to calculate the estimated power consumption of a certain model.
+Since energy providers use kilowatt-hours (kWh) in their power rate, we need to convert the watt figure to kilowatts (kW) if we want to calculate the estimated power consumption of a certain model.
 This is done by simply dividing the wattage by 1,000.

-With this, we can calculate the power consumption of an aircon using the following equation:
+With this, we can estimate the power consumption of an aircon using the following equation:

 (Wattage/1000) x Hours of use x Power Rate = Daily Electricity Cost